DottedSign Secures Your PDF Documents With Digital Certificates

 We aren’t strangers to working remotely and completing tasks outside of a traditional office setting.
 Due to the pandemic, a lot of work once done in person is now online.
 This new work environment does, however, raise questions about security.

-This is especially relevant when signing contracts online.
-It’s vital that we can be sure the digital documents signed are well protected.
-Digital certificates exist to mitigate that issue by adding additional layers of security in the signing process.
+This is particularly relevant when signing business documents, legal documents or any other documents that require public trust online.
+It’s vital that we can be sure the digital documents signed are well protected throughout the signing process.

 DottedSign makes the process airtight thanks to its inclusion of a digital certificate on any contract signed through the service.
 As our CEO and founder, Kenny Su, puts it, “In order to maintain social distance while remaining productive, these companies need to be able to trust that contracts they’re getting signed are safe, secure, and enforceable.
 DottedSign provides this peace of mind.”